Gameplex-Software/nexus-client-modpack/readme.md

-please select your game version in the "brach" manu
+please select your game version in the "brach" menu